Introducing the inaugural HEMA tournament for

 - 3min continuous fight clock

-- First to 5 points or time expiration
+- First fighter to 5 points or time expiration

-- Strikes must of be good martial quality – excessive force is not allowed, insufficient force will not be awarded
+- Strikes must of be good quality to be awarded – excessive force is not allowed and insufficient contact will not be awarded

 - Take-downs are NOT allowed

-If fighter A wins the match 5-2, fighter A will receive 3 points for that match.
-Fighter B will receive -3 points for the match.
+Example of Point Differential Scoring: If fighter A wins the match 5-2, fighter A will receive 3 points for that match, fighter B will receive 0 points for that match

-- They will be inspected for acceptable amount of flex
+- All weapons will be inspected for “fit for use”, including acceptable amount of flex

 - Tips should be rolled OR covered with plastic/leather/rubber blunt

-- Should be free of nicks and burrs that would tear fabric or skin
+- Blades should be free of nicks and burrs that would tear fabric or skin

 - Fighters wishing to use a sword not on this list must inquire with us at least one week before the tournament date – the tournament staff and administration will not review off-brand/off-model weapons on-site at the tournament unless previous arrangements have been made